Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to irritate or frustrate someone greatly.
-The phrase uses "drive" and "wall" metaphorically, not to suggest any literal movement toward a wall but as a figurative expression of overwhelming frustration.
+The idiom uses "drive" and "wall" metaphorically, not to suggest any literal movement toward a wall but as a figurative expression of overwhelming frustration.

 Origin: